 What was keeping me awake was worry.
 Fear.
 Uncertainty.
 What should I do?
 My hip felt somewhat better because I was warm but what would happen in the morning when it was cold and I was slipping and sliding on the snow?
 Post holing up to my knees.
 Could I manage to keep my hip from spasming and still make the 13 miles needed to get out today?
 I had very little food left so I couldn’t take a second day to walk out, especially with the cold.
 Worry, worry, worry.

 In the end I decided to initiate my rescue beacon and let the chips fall where they may.
 It took me a bit to figure out how to make it work but with two way texting it was a breeze.
 I could communicate with Angela and Kat, as well as the emergency folks.
-I was, and am, embarrassed and a bit ashamed to have initiated a rescue as it is a use of resources that I don’t want to utilize easily but I couldn’t see any other way to go, given the situation I found myself in.
+I was, and am, embarrassed and a bit ashamed to have initiated a rescue as it is a use of resources I never thought I’d need.
+But I couldn’t see any other way to go, given the situation I found myself in.

 So here is what happened.
-I set off the beacon and it gives off a big warning, counting down from 20 seconds, giving one ample time to change ones mind before sending off the emergency request.
-Then someone from the emergency place, wherever that is, asks me what my emergency was.
+At about 8 am I set off the beacon.
+The device gives off a big warning, counting down from 20 seconds, giving one ample time to change ones mind before sending off the emergency request.
+Then someone from the emergency place, wherever that is, texted me, asking what my emergency was.
 I tell them, then the EMS folks sent my whereabouts to, in this case, the local sheriffs office.
 Those folks sent a helicopter out to find me and with my waving an umbrella back and forth, they saw me.
 Then flew away.
 What?
 I texted the emergency folks and they told me the pilot went back to decide on the right course of action.
 Ok, they saw me.
 That’s good.

 I then hobbled up to the high point where the helicopter had hovered and waited.